mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

             return self._head.val
 ```

 These operations are a little more complicated than our stack, especially when our `_head` and `_tail` pointers point to the same node.
-We therefore have additional logic for handling when the queue is empty or has only one element.
+We therefore use additional logic to handle when the queue is empty or has only one element.

 ```python
 class Queue: